Our work and your work

 Lorraine specializes in teaching students how to construct underlying sacred geometry and mandala grids that form the basis of designs made of many layers.
 You will learn the mystery of grid constructions and how these are used to create a range of culturally diverse stunning circular designs that combine additional geometric shapes within them.
 These skills and design elements incorporate hidden meanings, symbols, philosophy, the beauty of numbers and planetary reflections.

 Yet, they can be made for your personal use in which you make meaning from your experience of creating your design.
-Please see Portfolio and Photo gallery page
+Please see Portfolio and Photo gallery page for many more variations including the absolute beginners page.

 "Sacred geometry as an Illustration of our inner life"